soderlind/wp-denyhost/readme.txt

 == Description ==

 Based on a users IP address, WP-DenyHost will block a spammer if he already has been tagged as a spammer.
 Use it together with the Akismet plugin.
 Akismet tags the spammer, and WP-DenyHost prevents him from accessing you site.

+If you have a [CloudFlare](https://www.cloudflare.com) account, the plugin can add spamers to [CloudFlare Block list](https://www.cloudflare.com/threat-control)

 == Installation ==